Dr. Laura Witte

 2. Dwyer M, Rehman S, Ottavi T, et al. Urban-rural differences in the care and outcomes of acute stroke patients: Systematic review.
 J Neurol Sci.
 2019;397:63-74. doi:10.1016/j.jns.2018.12.021

 Caruso JK.
 Geographic Disparities in Treatment Outcomes of Ischemic Stroke.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.